FEMUR ANATOMY

 • Location: Slightly below and behind the center

-• Function: Attachment site for a ligament that stabilizes the hip joint
+• Function: Attachment site for a ligament that stabilizes your hip joint

 Neck of the Femur